Session 5/15Page 2/5 Topic A: Why is physical stimulation so important for normal brain development and attachment?

 Example of baby massage techniques.

 So, female humans only have two breasts on the top front of the body, and native people carry their babies on the arm.
 This is probably why humans were able to spread all over the globe: Even a mother with a newborn baby can walk for long distances, and thus groups of humans were able to move from camp to camp.
-Also, human babies have large heads at birth, so like kangaroos we have to give birth long before the baby brain is ready to function itself.

 Please study the pictures and videos and discuss: